nfroidure/gulp-vartree/README.md

   ]
 }
 ```
-for the followind directory tree :
+for the following directory tree :

 * index.md
 * file1.md